vitorrcunhaa/test_fullstack_NMT/README.md

 # test-fullstack-NMT
 An application must be built to list and edit clients using Angular 8+ and another in Django 2+.
-The Angular Frontend must interact with the Backend through a Django REST API, to display and allow editing a list of clients.
+The Angular Frontend must interact with the Backend through a Django REST API, to display and allow editing a list of customers.

 You can see this application running in production here: https://neoprospecta-test.herokuapp.com/